 Non-U.S. Holders That Currently Hold or Have Held More Than 5% of Mallon's Common Stock.
 If a Non-U.S. Holder owns or has owned (either directly or indirectly after the application of the constructive ownership rules of Section 318 of the Code as modified by Section 897(c)(6)(C) of the Code) more than 5% of the outstanding shares of Mallon common stock at any time during the shorter of (1) the five-year period preceding the effective time of the merger or (2) the period during which that Non-U.S. Holder has held its Mallon common stock, or the Testing Period, then the FIRPTA Tax will apply to that Non-U.S. Holder, referred to here as a Significant Non-U.S. Holder, unless the requirements of Treasury Regulation Section 1.897-6T are satisfied.
-If a Non-U.S. Holder has owned (either directly or indirectly after the application of the constructive ownership rules of Section 318 of the Code as modified by Section 897(c)(6)(C) of the Code) more than 5% of the outstanding shares of Mallon common stock, but such ownership rules of Section 1.897-6T are satisfied.
-If a Non-U.S. Holder has owned (either directly or indirectly after the application of the constructive ownership rules of Section 318 of the Code as modified by Section 897(c)(6)(C) of the Code) more than 5% of the outstanding shares of Mallon common stock, but such ownership was not held at any time during the Testing Period, then that Non-U.S. Holder generally will not be subject to the FIRPTA Tax.
+If a Non-U.S. Holder has owned (either directly or indirectly after the application of the constructive ownership rules of Section 318 of the Code as modified by Section 897(c)(6)(C) of the Code) more than five percent (5%) of the outstanding shares of Mallon common stock, but such ownership was not held at any time during the Testing Period, then that Non-U.S. Holder generally will not be subject to the FIRPTA Tax.

 In general, Treasury Regulation 1.897-6T enables a Significant Non-U.S. Holder to avoid the application of the FIRPTA Tax if: (1) that Significant Non-U.S. Holder exchanges its USRPI for another USRPI in connection with an exchange that is subject to the nonrecognition provisions of the Code (such as a reorganization under Section 368(a) of the Code); (2) the USRPI received in the exchange would be subject to United States federal income tax if it was sold immediately after the exchange; and (3) that Significant Non-U.S. Holder complies with certain filing requirements (including the filing of a United States federal income tax return).
 However, provided that Black Hills common stock continues to be regularly traded on the NYSE immediately after the merger, the requirement in clause (2) of the preceding sentence will not be satisfied unless a Significant Non-U.S. Holder owns (either directly or indirectly after the application of the constructive ownership rules of Section 318 of the Code as modified by Section 897(c)(6)(C) of the Code) more than 5% of the outstanding shares of Black Hills common stock immediately after the merger.
-As a result, unless a Significant Non-U.S. Holder directly or indirectly owns a substantial number of shares of Black Hills common stock immediately after the merger that were not received in the merger, it is expected that a Significant Non-U.S. Holder will be subject to the FIRPTA Tax.
+As a result, unless a Significant Non-U.S. Holder owns a substantial number of shares in Black Hills common stock immediately after the merger, it is expected that a Significant Non-U.S. Holder will be subject to the FIRPTA Tax.